quocbdo/kashi_uta/README.md

 Unregistered users can view all songs, but artist link is authorized for members only.
 Styling/formatting should also be updated to be consistent across the site.

 <h2>v.
 Ice Box Features</h2>
-Future updates include sorting by genre, uploading album images to corresponding song posts, and inclusion of English translations.
+Future updates include sorting by genre and user submissions, uploading album images to corresponding song posts, and inclusion of English translations.